yasinkocak/gulpstrap/README.md

   * `scripts` — multiple pre-processed script files
   * `sass` — multiple pre-processed Sass files

-> If you want Less instead Sass
+> If you want Less instead of Sass
 > create `less` directory in `assets`

 <a name="configuration"></a>
-### Congifuration
+### Configuration
-Edit `gulp/config.js` to setting up your project.
+Edit `gulp/config.js` to set up your project.

-Definition your build and src directory:
+Define your build and src directory:
 ```php
 var dest = './public',
 	src = './app';